from National Wildlife Federation Magazine (Oct. 05)

 Both CDs and DVDs—which are primarily composed of polycarbonate, a type of plastic—can be recycled or reused.
 So can the jewel cases, which are made from a hard plastic called polystyrene.
 Worldwide, a number of companies have begun collecting and grinding down discs, with the resulting materials eventually making their way into such diverse products as electric cable insulation and automotive parts.

 Most of these businesses accept only large deliveries of discs from software companies and other manufacturers.
-But two that allow individuals to recycle their e-waste are GreenDisk and Ecodisk.
+But one that allows individuals to recycle their e-waste is GreenDisk.
 You can send up to 20 pounds of CDs, DVDs and computer disks to GreenDisk for a nominal fee.
-Clarke, who is concerned about the amount of electronic waste being generated by his agency, is planning to buy several “Technotrash Can” containers from GreenDisk.
+Clarke, who is concerned about the amount of electronic waste being generated by his agency, is planning to buy several "Technotrash Can" containers from GreenDisk.
 These cardboard containers, which are designed for businesses and organizations, hold up to 70 pounds of e-trash.
 When they are full, GreenDisk picks them up, destroys all the data and emails a certified audit report of the completed process.

 A good alternative to recycling is reusing CDs and DVDs whenever possible, says Meryl Klein, director of outreach for Earth 911, a national clearinghouse for community-specific environmental information.
 One option: Organize a CD/DVD exchange with friends, family or coworkers.
 "If they’re in good working order, you can always donate CDs to libraries or schools," adds Klein.
 She also suggests giving unwanted discs to organizations that can make use of them.
 The nonprofit group Recycle for Breast Cancer, for example, resells the discs and applies the profits to help fight this disease.